 The pandemic has played a large part in how were are getting ready for our 2020 Christmas Tree season, there were a lot of changes to be made but luckily we have had months to adjust our plans.
-Now, with little over two months until we open in Los Angeles, the fires ripping across the West Cost have put us through another ringer.
+Now, with little over two months until we open in Los Angeles, the fires ripping across the West Cost have put us through the wringer.

-As many people know that the West Coat of the United States has been overrun with wildfires for the last week.
+As many people know that the West Coast of the United States has been overrun with wildfires for the last week.
 We have had a number of inquiries into how this is impacting our family, our farm, and our business.
 Thank you to all that have reached out, even when you and yours were also impacted.
 We are all safe and sound, and will be able to operate as planned this season.
 Here is a peek into what the last week has been like for us here at Santa & Sons Christmas Trees and for many people all over the West Coast.

 Last Monday morning, the 7th of September, we here in Oregon were bracing ourselves for a wind storm and very high fire danger.
 Being fire season here in the Northwest the predicted historical wind storm headed our way was already a pretty terrifying prospect.
 As warnings of the wind storm began come across phones, TVs and radios, worries over their impact on the fires started to stack up.
 At that time a number of small fires were already in progress across our state, but that is par for the course this time of year, what impact the winds would have on them was beyond anyone’s predictions.
 By Monday afternoon, our homes on the edge of the coastal mountain range were surrounded by smoke with ominous orange skies and wildfires were out of control.